We’re not just passionate, we’re purpose-led

 Seamus holds two bachelors degrees: a BSc in Computing Science from Saint Mary’s University, and a BEng in Electrical Engineering from Dalhousie University.
 While completing his engineering degree, he participated in the co-op program.
 He completed his first co-op term at Innovasea, and his remaining terms were here at Rayleigh.
 The team was happy to welcome him back full-time when he finished his degree.

-Outside of work, he can be found coaching baseball, playing hockey, snowboarding, or spending time with his dogs.
+Outside of work, he can be found coaching baseball, playing hockey, snowboarding, or spending time with his dog.
 Despite not being very competitive, Seamus always seems to win any competitions going on in the office.

 DO NOT EDIT